Getting There and Away

 Coffeehouses – Coffeehouses are open until the wee hours of the night, and you can order up rounds of coffee or tea and puff on Egyptian sheesha.

 Shows – From the Pyramid light show to cultural night dances at Makan, there are plenty of performances to see at night.

 Many of the nightclubs and bars are located in the Zamalek district of Cairo.

 After Eight – 6 Kasr El Nil St. A popular night hotspot in Cairo that also offers live music and is busy almost every night of the week.

 Hard Rock Cafe – Grand Hyatt Building, Corniche El Nile, Garden City.
-Offers a popular dance floor in Cairo.
+It offers a popular dance floor in Cairo.

-Cairo Jazz Club – 197 26th July St. Though Jazz is in its name, this popular nightlife spot plays a variety of different music.
+Cairo Jazz Club – 197 26th July St. This popular nightlife spot plays a variety of music, not just jazz.